Life insurance for disabled individuals

 It depends on the nature of the disability and how much it affects your likelihood of making a claim.

-If your disability could affect your life expectancy, how much more you’ll pay will depend on the severity of your condition and the insurer’s underwriting criteria; some may apply a bigger premium hike than others for the same disability.
+If your disability could affect your life expectancy, how much more you’ll pay will depend on the severity of your condition and the insurer’s underwriting criteria.
+Some may apply a higher premium than others for the same disability.